 Step 3 - ZIP Launchpad team identifies an eligible undergrad student at SDSU to meet this need.
 An eligible undergrad SDSU student can be from any discipline at SDSU as long as they can reasonably meet the need.

-How to find an eligible intern: use your network, ask your advisor for ideas, review ZIP Launchpad "join a team" site and attend our Aztec Cooperative recruiting event called "Strike a Startup" to help match ZIP Launchpad teams with SDSU undergraduate students.
+How to find an eligible intern: use your network, ask your advisor for ideas, review the ZIP Launchpad "Paid Internship" site and attend our Aztec Cooperative recruiting event called "Paid Internship Fair" to help match ZIP Launchpad teams with SDSU undergraduate students.

 Should the team cease to be an active ZIP Launchpad team, be in poor standing with the ZIP Launchpad and/or at my discretion if the student assistant is not being appropriately used, I can remove the student assistant from the team immediately.

 All work must be performed at the ZIP Launchpad unless a request is made in writing at least 24 hours prior and approved by the Executive Director.
 The student will be asked to sign the ZIP Launchpad agreements once approved to start.
 If the team would like the student assistant to sign any additional agreements such as an NDA, the team should speak with their Advisor and/or seek counsel from our legal domain experts during office hours at your discretion.

 The team is responsible for providing the student with clear guidelines on responsibilities and defining successful outcomes.
 Failure to do so will result in immediate removal of the student from the team.

 Once the services have been provided, the team is not obligated to the student providing the service for further compensation, equity, or employment.